Geometric and Thermodynamic Volume of Hairy Black Branes: Discussion

 In this work we have obtained a very general Smarr relation and First Law of thermodynamics for the gravitational energy of hairy black branes using purely geometric methods.
 The result for the Smarr relation matches the one obtained from scaling arguments and allows us to define a thermodynamic volume, which can be easily computed from the mass.
 This volume is the conjugate variable to the pressure in the extended first law, and can be calculated simply from the mass and the cosmological constant.
 For non-hairy black branes, the thermodynamic and geometric volume are proportional to each other, and this also happens for the general case.
 However, the constant of proportionality is dependent on the infrared behaviour of the solution, namely

 where $\alpha$ characterizes the decay of the $g_{rr}$ component as $r\rightarrow 0$.
 With this result, we have provided evidence of the conjecture that the integral of the potential behind the horizon is proportional to the thermodynamic volume, if only for this particular horizon topology.
 To provide a full proof, we must also deal with spherical and hyperbolic horizons.
 The evidence provided in \cite{Cvetic:2010jb} suggests that a similar result holds.
-Proving this more general result is left for future work.

 Let us observe that the integral of the potential turns out to be proportional to the mass, where the constant of proportionality is given by the behaviour of the metric close to the Poincar\'e horizon.
 Thus, by just knowing the potential inside the horizon, the asymptotic value of the potential and the metric at the infrared, we can know the mass.
 This means that this information is enough to fix the asymptotics of the blackening factor with a simple prescription.
-Hopefully this insight will help to find more explicit hairy black brane solutions when prescribing some potential.
+Hopefully this insight will help to find more explicit hairy black brane solutions.

 A possible extension of this work is to allow for other asymptotic behaviour of the solution.
-The assumption that the spacetime is asymptotically AdS was relaxed in \cite{Kastor:2018cqc}, where a similar Smarr relation and first law hold.
+The assumption that the spacetime is asymptotically AdS was relaxed in \cite{Pedraza:2018eey, Kastor:2018cqc}, where similar Smarr relations and first laws hold.
 The volume gains some terms that are proportional to the trace of the holographic stress-energy tensor.
-The example therein holds only for some particular form of the potential, but it is plausible that this result is much more general.
+The examples therein holds only for some particular form of the potential, but it is plausible that this result is much more general.
 With the methods that we have derived, it is likely that such a first law can be generalized.
 Another possible extension of this work is to include variations of the asymptotic behaviour of scalar field, thus obtaining a full thermodynamics of this spacetime.
 We would expect that the volume term is modified, as the total energy would include contributions from the scalar field.
-Deriving such a law could hopefully help us understand more about the holographic interpretation of the volume term, which is still subject to much debate \cite{Johnson:2014yja, Dolan:2014cja, Kastor:2014dra, Karch:2015rpa, Couch:2016exn}.
+Deriving such a law could hopefully help us understand more about the holographic interpretation of the volume term, which is still subject to much debate \cite{Johnson:2014yja, Dolan:2014cja, Kastor:2014dra, Karch:2015rpa, Couch:2016exn,Caceres:2015vsa}.